WebDev-Guild/webdev-guild.github.io/apprentice/webdev/git/README.md

 - **remote** - A git repository on another computer.
 It is possible to push and pull code from a remote.
 - **fetch** - Getting information about the branches and tags on a remote.
 - **push** - Sending a branch from your local repository to a branch on a connected remote.
-- **pull** - Fetching and merging a branch on a remote to your local repository
+- **pull** - Fetching and merging a branch on a remote to your local repository.
 - **clone** - Creating a new local repository from a remote repository.
 Cloning downloads the entire git history and makes it available to you locally.

 There are also a number of terms specific to GitHub:

-- **GitHub** - a third-party git repository hosting service
+- **GitHub** - a third-party git repository hosting service.
-- **fork** - creating a new remote repository on GitHub from an existing repository
+- **fork** - creating a new remote repository on GitHub from an existing repository.
-- **issue** - A comment on a git repository, typically for reporting bugs or requesting features
+- **issue** - A comment on a git repository, typically for reporting bugs or requesting features.
-- **pull request** - Making a request to the repository owner to pull from your branch or repo into the master branch
+- **pull request** - Making a request to the repository owner to pull from your branch or repo into the master branch.
-- **release** - A special tag indicating a new version of the project
+- **release** - A special tag indicating a new version of the project.

 ## Suggested Learning